zmnpl/twad/README.md

 ## Initial Config

-1) Create a base directory which holds gets to hold all your DOOM files
+1) Create a base directory which gets to hold all your DOOM files
 2) Put your **doom.wad** and **doom2.wad** in that base dir
 3) Drop all your mods in here (Subdirectories are of course possible)
 4) Within twad create games